arunjayakumar01/load_balancer/readme.md

 This command will start the load balancer on the default port (8080).

-4. **Customize Configuration:** Optionally, you can start the load balancer with custom settings:
+4. **Custom Configuration:** Optionally,  start the load balancer with custom configuration:

 ```bash
 ./load_balancer -p 6060 -h /path/to/hosts.txt -w 4